-Maltsevsky Market is housed in a two-storey barn built in the 1960s and has a Soviet-era look to it.
-This is very much a local shopping area for fresh fruit, vegetables, aromatic herbs, meat and fish as well as milk and homemade sour cream.
-While it lacks the historic charm of other market buildings, it nevertheless offers a dazzling range and quality of produce that is similar to that available in most supermarkets.
+Maltsevsky Market is housed in a two-story barn built in the 1960s so it has a Soviet-era look to it.
+The Russian market is very much a local shopping area where you can find fresh fruit, vegetables, aromatic herbs, meat, and fish as well as milk and homemade sour cream, and more.
+While it lacks the historic charm of other market buildings, it nevertheless offers a dazzling range and quality of the product that is similar to that available in most supermarkets.

 Address: Kuznechny Pereulok, 3 | St Petersburg, 191025, Russia | Phone (+7) 812 312-41-61

-Kuznechny Market is St Petersburg’s best-known meat, fish, fruit, and vegetable market located in a beautiful 1920s neo-classical building.
-Stroll down the aisles and the vendors will offer you free tasty morsels -fresh honey, Korean salads, caviar, apples, while yelling out and doing their best to attract you to their offerings.
-It’s a magic atmosphere, and one of the finest Russian markets of its kind.
-If you’re ready for a challenge try your basic Russian and haggle for the best prices.
-A site not to be missed.
+Kuznechny Market is St. Petersburg’s best-known meat, fish, fruit, and vegetable market.
+Located in a beautiful 1920s neo-classical building when you stroll down the market's aisles the vendors will offer you free tasty morsels - fresh honey, Korean salads, caviar, and apples while yelling out and doing their best to attract you to their offerings.
+It’s one of the finest Russian markets of its kind, so worth seeing.
+If you’re ready for a challenge plan a visit there and try your basic Russian language and make sure to haggle for the best prices when doing shopping.

 Address: Ul.
 Moskovsky, 4A | St Petersburg, 196066, Russia | Phone (+7) 812 310-02-17

-Sennoy Market, also known as Hay Market dates back to the 18th century when hay and straw were traded.
-Today it’s a retail fresh food market just five minutes’ walk from the metro and offers fresh meat from farms in the Leningrad Region as well as delicious fruit and vegetables beautifully displayed by individual traders.
+Sennoy Market, also known as Hay Market dates back to the 18th-century when hay and straw were traded.
+Today it’s a retail fresh food market just five minutes’ walk from the metro and offers fresh meat from farms in the Leningrad Region, as well as delicious fruit and vegetables beautifully displayed by individual traders.
 Prices here are low, and you can buy whole animal carcasses, or just parts, e.g. a cow’s head.
-Readers of Crime and Punishment may remember this market as the place where a troubled Raskoinikov confessed his sins!
+Readers of Crime and Punishment by Dostoyevsky may remember this market as the place where a troubled Raskoinikov confessed his sins!☺